 Deleting a file safely (Safe Delete)

 Unlike simple deletion of a file (Delete or Usages Detected dialog.from the context menu), this refactoring makes sure that you do not delete files that are referenced in your source code.
 WebStorm looks for the usages of the file to be deleted and shows them in the

 To apply Safe Delete to a file

-- In the Project tool window, select the file to remove and choose on the context menu or press Alt+Delete.
+In the Project tool window, select the file to remove and choose from the context menu or press Alt+Delete.

 Refactorings supported in WebStorm